BobdaProgrammer/twitchwordcloud/README.md

 ```
 `image mask` = the image that will contain the text in the result

+when running, it will update the cloud every 60 seconds, if you want to force make a cloud press c. to exit, press q

 # Requirements
 - node (I am using v16.15.1)
 - python (I am using 3.11.9)